OctopusDeploy/blog/blog/2024-12/the-state-of-deployments-to-kubernetes-in-octopus/index.md

 These organizations manage more than 8,000 projects and run approximately 600,000 Kubernetes steps each month.

 24% of these projects get deployed with our built-in Helm step and 18% with the plain YAML step.
-For 18% of the projects, our customers decided not to manage manifests outside of Octopus and configured them instead with our **Configure and apply Kubernetes resources** step.
+For 18% of the projects, our customers decided not to manage manifests outside of Octopus and configured them instead with our **Configure and apply Kubernetes resources** step (our built-in UI form-based step to create configuration without editing YAML).

 ## New Kubernetes features in Octopus during 2023 and 2024